 If you have been following a plant-based lifestyle for very long, you’ve likely been asked if you are getting enough iron in your diet by well-meaning family and friends.
-Read on to find a list iron-rich vegan foods and how iron from plants is safe and abundant.
+Read on to find a list of Iron-Rich Vegan Foods and how iron from plants is safe and abundant.

 How much iron do we really need?

 We all know that the body needs a certain amount of iron for healthy blood cells, but did you know that too much iron encourages the formation of cancer-causing free radicals?
 Research studies show that higher amounts of iron in the blood mean higher cancer risk.

 Men need to consume approximately 8 mg of iron daily.

 Adult women between the ages of 19 and 50 need to take in 18 mg of iron per day.
 During pregnancy, an adult female should get 27 mg of iron per day.
 After the age of 50, a woman can reduce her intake to 8 mg per day, the same as an adult male.

 Women require more iron during the reproductive years due to blood loss during menstruation.
 Once menopause begins, women can reduce iron intake to the same as men’s requirements.

 Once excess iron is absorbed by the digestive tract, the body stores it.
 Most of us accumulate much more iron than we need.

 In spite of the advertising from iron supplement manufacturers, “iron overload” is much more common in America than iron deficiency.